vanallenlab/EnsemblToHGNC/README.md

 header for this column, and outputs a tab-separated file identical to the input file except that it has an additional column containing mapped HGNC gene symbols for each row.

+The Ensembl-HGNC symbol mapping is derived from downloads at this site: https://www.genenames.org/cgi-bin/download

 --------------------------------------------------------------------------------------------------------------------
 # Example usages:
 1. Assuming output path is location of input file